Sergeant George Ashton, 4748387, Hallamshire Battalion, York and Lancaster Regiment

 1. "Ossett Through The Ages", Facebook Group

-2. Our thanks to Richard Ashton, the grandson of George Ashton who kindly allowed the use of the pictures from his grandfather's collection.
+2. Thanks to Richard Ashton, the grandson of George Ashton who kindly allowed the use of the pictures from his grandfather's collection.